Ancient history, green hills and local products: Falerone welcomes you with its traditions and the authentic atmosphere of a charming territory.

 One of the most significant symbols of the city's prosperity was undoubtedly the Roman Theatre, which has survived to this day as one of the best-preserved testimonies of Roman civilization in the Marche region.

-This ancient theater, built in the 1st century AD, could accommodate around 1,500 spectators and is still used today for cultural events and performances, showcasing the greatness of Roman engineering that made it a lasting landmark.
+This ancient theater, built in the 1st century AD, could accommodate around 1,500 spectators.
+Today, with a capacity of 500 spectators, it's still used today for cultural events and performances, showcasing the greatness of Roman engineering that made it a lasting landmark.

 Here, citizens could enjoy leisure moments with theatrical performances, but also public ceremonies and gatherings, confirming the central role of this site in the social life of Falerio.